Malk97sc/Numerical_Analysis/README.md

 **Note**: Ensure that `x.dat` and `fx.dat` are present in the directory with the program and used the correct format.

 **Note**: The program internally calls `exec` to run Gauss-Seidel and print the results (in Gauss-Seidel).

-### Input File Format

-Both `xValues.dat` and `yValues.dat` must follow this format:

-- The first value in the file represents the number of data points.
-- The following values are the respective x or y coordinates.

 ### Newton’s Polynomial Interpolation